kotzinr/PacMen-Factory/README.md

 # pacmen    <img src="PacMan1.png" width=100px>

-**Purpose:** A factory for making Pacmen.
+**Description:** A factory for making Pacmen.
 Pacmen are created with the click of a button and move around the screen at their own pace.
 Uses array methods, collision detetction and DOM manipulation techniques.

-**Installation:** download the files and drag and drop the index.html file on to a blank browser page to start the Pacmen factory.
+**How to Run:** download the files and drag and drop the index.html file on to a blank browser page to start the Pacmen factory.

-**Usage:** Pac-men are created with random position and velocity.
+**Usage:** Pacmen are created with random position and velocity.
 Collision detection is implemented to change these settings.

 **Support:** contact via email for support questions: <a href="mailto:rkotzin@gmail.com">contact</a>